XinyuKang/MLE-Related/README.md

 - `SGD uses the gradient of a randomly-chosen training example from the training set in each iteration, cost is O(1) which is n times faster than BGD`, the coefficients are updated after each training instance, rather than at the end of the batch of instances.
 - The order of the training set must be randomized at each iteration to avoid getting stuck.
 - SGD might point in the wwrong direction but the expected (average) direction is correct.

+## Define Learning Rate.
+Learning rate is a hyper-parameter that controls how much we are adjusting the weights of our network with respect the loss gradient.

+## What is Momentum (w.r.t NN optimization)?
+Momentum is a gradient descent optimization approach that adds a percentage of the prior update vector to the current update vector to speed up the learning process.
+When the current gradient is zero, we'd have no where to go and stuck on the flat region or a small local minimum, using momentum we can get out and continue towards the true minimum.

+## What is the difference between Batch Gradient Descent and Stochastic Gradient Descent?
+- Batch gradient descent computes the gradient using the whole dataset.
+In this case, we move somewhat directly towards an optimum solution, either local or global.
+- Stochastic gradient descent (SGD) computes the gradient using a single sample.
+SGD works well (Not well, I suppose, but better than batch gradient descent) for error manifolds that have lots of local maxima/minima.
+In this case, the somewhat noisier gradient calculated using the reduced number of samples tends to jerk the model out of local minima into a region that hopefully is more optimal.

+## Epoch vs. Batch vs. Iteration.
+- Epoch: one forward pass and one backward pass of `all the training examples`.
+- Batch: examples processed together in one pass (forward and backward).
+- Iteration: number of training examples / Batch size.

+## What are dropouts?
+By dropping a unit out, we mean temporarily removing it from the network (i.e. `not updating the gradient descent of this node`), along with all its incoming and outgoing connections.
+During training, some number of layer outputs are randomly “dropped out.”
+This has the effect of making the layer look-like and be treated-like a layer with a different number of nodes and connectivity to the prior layer, forcing nodes within a layer to probabilistically take on more or less responsibility for the inputs.

+Dropout is a simple way to prevent a neural network from overfitting.

 ## [Explain over- and under-fitting and how to combat them?](https://towardsdatascience.com/overfitting-vs-underfitting-a-complete-example-d05dd7e19765)
 1. **Underfitting** heppens when a model is unable to capture the underlying pattern of the data (`high bias and low variance`).
 Happens when training set is too small or training model is too simple.